Faridghr/CFSO-Client-Registration-Automation/README.md

 # Client-Registration-Automation

 This project is designed to automate and streamline the client registration process for a organization.
-The organization, which currently uses **JotForm** for course registration, faces inefficiencies due to manual tasks such as verifying **Permanent Residency (PR) cards** and reviewing **e-transfer payment screenshots**.
+The organization, which currently uses **JotForm** for course registration, faces inefficiencies due to manual tasks such as verifying **cards** and reviewing **e-transfer payment screenshots**.
 These time-consuming steps require significant staff resources, leading to delays and potential errors.
 This project addresses these challenges by developing a solution to **automate** these manual processes, ensuring accuracy and improving operational efficiency.

 ![ProjectStructure](png/ProjectStructure.png)